xKDR/NighttimeLights.jl/docs/src/polygons.md

 | 2 | Polygon(139 Points) | Mumbai Suburban | Maharashtra | 27        | 22        | 518        |
 ```

-each row of a shapefile dataframe contains a polygon and other information about it.
+Each row of a shapefile dataframe contains a polygon and other information about it.

 ```@docs
 polygon_mask(geometry::CoordinateSystem, shapefile_row)